-Monetary assets and liabilities denominated the arrangement constitutes a financing in foreign currencies are translated at the transaction and the financial liability is rates of exchange ruling at the Statement of measured as the present value of the future Financial Position date.
-Non-monetary items payments discounted at a market rate of that are measured in terms of historical cost in interest for a similar debt instrument. a foreign currency are translated at the rates of exchange ruling at the date of the transaction.
-Provisions are recognised when the company Non-monetary items that are measured at has a present legal or constructive obligation fair value in a foreign currency are translated as a result of past events, it is probable that using the exchange rate at the date when an outflow of resources will be required to the fair value was determined.
-The resulting settle the obligation and the amount of the exchange differences are dealt with in the obligations can be estimated reliably.
-Statement of Financial Activities.
+Monetary assets and liabilities denominated in foreign currencies are translated at the rates of exchange ruling at the Statement of Financial Position date.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are translated at the rates of exchange ruling at the date of the transaction.
+Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rate at the date when the fair value was determined.
+The resulting exchange differences are dealt with in the Statement of Financial Activities.